andlo/ZZZ-remote-debug-skill/README.md

 [https://github.com/Microsoft/ptvsd](https://github.com/Microsoft/ptvsd)

-### This skills requeue using mycroft.core dev branch
+### This skills requeue using mycroft.core 19.8.7 or newer releases

 ### launch.json
 To use the debug adaptor from THEIA IDE or VS Code make sure ou use Python